-Real Estate Transactions
+Real Estate Tra nsactions

 Course Code LAWF 3610 Section Number 01

-Instructor Professor John O'Fee K С
+Instructor Professor John O'Fee K C

 Course is open to 2L or 3L Course is an elective

 Semester fall or winter Credits 3

-Days and Times - ay at 1:00 to 2:20 p.m. ir at 2:30 to 3:50 p.m. in tl
+Days and Times • ay at 1:00 to 2:20 p.m. ir at 2:30 to 3:50 p.m. in the

-meets perspectiv es requirement no meets writi ng requirement no
+meets perspectiv res requirement no meets writi ng requirement no

 Assessment Method 100% final exam

-Materials are provided through N /loodle
+Materials are provided through N Moodle

 Calendar Description This course is an examination of estate transactions.
-Topics include the purchase and sale of property; mortgaging and other ways to finance land transactions; commercial leasing arrangements; and the Land Titles Act as it relates to land development.
+Topics include the purchase and sale of property; mortgaging and other ways to finance land transactions; commercial leasing arrangements; and the Land Titles Act as it relates to land development. and other ways to arrangements; and the

 Other Information On completion of this course students will be able to: identify common title issues that could affect a purchase decision; understand the role and fiduciary duties of the real estate agent; identify common clauses and pitfalls in constructing a purchase contract; understand and explain the mortgage transaction; recognize and explain common real estate purchase transaction documents; identify protective measures a party may take in the event of a collapsing real estate transaction.

-Remedies Course Code LAWF 3710 Section Number 01 Instructor Dr Blair Major Course is open to 2L or 3L Course is an elective Semester fall Credits 3 Days and Times Monday and Wednesd ay at 11:30 a.m. to 12:50 0 p.m. meets perspectiv Assessment Method 25% written assignment 75% final exam Materials J Berryman et al, Remedies: Cases and Materials, 8th edn (Toronto: Emond Montgomery, 2020) J Berryman, The Law of Equitable Remedies, 2nd edn (Toronto: Irwin Law, 2013) J Cassels and E Adjin-Tettey, Remedies: The Law of Damages, 3rd edn (Toronto: Irwin Law, 2014) Calendar Description Students assess judicial remedies at common law and equity for tort and breach of contract, including personal injury and property damage.
-Themes include compensating loss, disgorging gain, and Other Information When parties go before a court of law, the court has two primary tasks: (1) to determine the legal rights and obligations existing between the parties; and (2) to issue an order to resolve the dispute between the parties.
+Remedies Course Code LAWF 3710 Section Number 01 Instructor Dr Blair Major Course is open to 2L or 3L Course is an elective Semester fall Credits 3 Days and Times Monday and Wednesd ay at 11:30 a.m. to 12:50) p.m. meets perspectiv es requirement no meets writi ng requirement no Assessment Method 25% written assignmer 75% final exam nt Materials J Berryman et al, Remedies: Cases and Materials , 8th edn (Toronto: Emond Montgomery, 2020) J Berryman, The Law of Equitable Remedies , 2nd edn (Toronto: Irwin Law, 2013) J Cassels and E Adjin-Tettey, Remedies: The Law of Damages , 3rd edn (Toronto: Irwin Law, 2014) Calendar Description Students assess judicial remedies at common law and equity for tort and breach of contract, including personal injury and property damage.
+Themes include compensating loss, disgorging gain, and punishing civil wrong; prohibiting and compelling defendant behaviour; loss-based, gain-based, and punitive damages; and injunctions and specific performance.
+Other Information When parties go before a court of law, the court has two primary tasks: (1) to determine the legal rights and obligations existing between the parties; and (2) to issue an order to resolve the dispute between the parties.
 Much of what is studied in law school has to do with the first task: learning the legal rights and obligations that exist between persons.
 The focus of this course is on the second task: the remedy awarded by the court to resolve the dispute.
 A remedy is the ultimate output of a legal dispute that is decided upon by a court of law-it is the order that the court makes as a final resolution to the matter.
 The study of the law of remedies has to do with the rules and principles that guide courts of law when they issue orders.
-This course will not be offered in 2025-26.